Black rag dolls meant to be abused are pulled from stores

 The “Feel Better Doll” featured instructions to “find a wall” and slam the doll against it.

-The president of One Dollar Zone says roughly 1,000 dolls were pulled from its store in Bayonne (bay-AHN’) and two others this week.
+The president of One Dollar Zone says roughly 1,000 dolls were pulled from its store in Bayonne (bay-OHN’) and two others this week.

 Democratic Assemblywoman Angela McKnight, whose district includes Bayonne, is calling the dolls “offensive” and “inappropriate.”